yiisoft/yii2/docs/api/framework/base/Object.md

 Besides the property feature, the Object class defines a static method [[create]] which provides a convenient alternative way of creating a new object instance.

-The Object class also defines the [[evaluateExpression]] method so that a PHP expression or callback can be dynamically evaluated within the context of an object.